 The type of the crisis dictates the demand for certain items.
 It will increase and decrease the value of the items you trade.
 For example if there is a general blackout, electric generators will worth their weight in gold, while freezers will not worth much and will just become oversized containers.
 You should avoid to barter items that are obsolete, broken or items that are simply useless during the crisis that is in effect.

 Don’t be fooled that the trade crowd

 Most people who enter a store, marketplace or any other social gathering that promotes the selling or trading of stuff, will get the impulse of buying or in this case, selling stuff.
 Just because you brought some of your stuff to barter, it doesn’t mean you have to trade them from the first try.
 Look for the stuff you need first.
 Get the stuff you want only if you can spare the items you brought.

 There is also a method practiced by souvenir shops in many countries, the pity sale.
 Old people or kids trying to sell you stuff you don’t really need.
 You end up buying it just because you feel sorry for them and you think you can change something.
 The same tactics will be used for trading stuff in a world when money has no value, and you shouldn’t fall for it.
 You don’t owe people anything and you are better off without their junk, just walk away.

 Try to keep your items before you give them up

-Our forefathers used to trade their services in exchange for the goods they needed and this is an ancient method of bartering.
+Our forefathers used to trade their services in exchange for the goods they needed.
+This is the oldest method of bartering.
 You can do the same if you have the proper skills.
 Before you trade your items, you should ask if the person in front of you needs some professional work.
 Anything from dental, to carpentry or butchering could be traded as stand-alone item of great value.
-To tip the scale in your favor, you can even throw in some items together with the services you offer and provide high-value items for the person you are bartering with and will seal the deal.
+To tip the scale in your favor, you can even throw in some items together with the services you offer.
+This will provide high-value items for the person you are bartering with and will seal the deal.